sassoftware/virk/utilities/postgres/viya/README.md

 ## Running the script

-* Logon to pgpool host as root/sudoer and switch to sas user:
+* To run the script, logon to pgpool host as root/sudoer and switch to the 'sas' user.

-    ```sudo su - sas```

-* Now that you are the sas user, follow the examples below.

 **Usage:**
 <pre>